 - ½ teaspoon turmeric powder

 - 1 teaspoon coriander powder (dhaniya powder)

 - 1 teaspoon mango powder (amchur)

 - To bind dough, mix the flour, salt and oil.
 Rub gently oil and flour between your fingers until bread crumb like consistency is achieved.

 - Add the chilled water slowly, mixing with your fingers as you pour.
 Always add water in small portions

 - Do not knead the dough too much.
 The dough should be soft yet firm.
-Cover the dough with a wet muslin cloth and let it sit for at least fifteen minutes.
+Cover the dough with a wet muslin cloth and let it rest for 20 – 30 minutes.

 - To shape the kachoris, divide the dough into equal small sized balls.

-- Take one part of the dough and with your fingers flatten the edges and make into 3-inch circle just like a small poori.
-Leaving center little thicker then the edges.
+- Take one part of the dough and with your fingers shape it like a bowl.
+Leaving center little thicker than the edges.

 - Place 1 teaspoon of pea filling in the center.
-Pull the edges of the dough all the edges and join them all together at one place like a potli.
-Proceed to make all the dough balls.
+Pull the edges of the dough and seal the filling.
+Make a ball again.